someengineering/resoto.com/docs/getting-started/performing-searches.md

 > query aggregate(/ancestors.cloud.reported.name as cloud, /ancestors.account.reported.name as account, /ancestors.region.reported.name as region, instance_type as type: sum(/ancestors.instance_type.reported.ondemand_cost) as instances_hourly_cost_estimate): is(instance) and instance_status == running
 ```

-The above examples only highlight some of what is possible with Resoto's query language.
-For more in-depth explanations on query features and additional examples, please refer to the [`query` command reference](https://resoto.com/docs/reference/cli/query).
+The above examples only highlight some of what is possible with Resoto's search syntax.
+For more in-depth explanations and additional examples, please refer to the [search syntax documentation](../concepts/search/README.md).